 The female betta will lay her eggs in the bubble nest.
 The eggs are then immediately fertilized by the male betta.
 The eggs will be stuck to the nest as a form of protection and warmth using a sticky protein substance.

-If you are interested in reading more about betta fish breeding and mating habits, you can read this article: Why Do Bettas Make Bubbles?
-The Betta Bubble Nest.
+If you are interested in reading more about betta fish breeding and mating habits, you can read: Why Do Bettas Make Bubbles?

 How To Protect Betta Babies (Fry)